Testing for a NCASPPB credential is year-round. There are no specific test days. Please read the following carefully.

-As you will recall, the NCSAPPB moved to computer-based testing mid-2011.
-Through a partnership by the International Credentialing and Reciprocity Consortium and Schroeder Measurement Technologies, the Board is now able to offer flexibility to our applicants in regard to time, date, and location of their professional exams.
+The NCASPPB moved to computer-based testing in mid-2011.
+Through a partnership with the International Credentialing and Reciprocity Consortium (IC&RC) and Schroeder Measurement Technologies, the Board is now able to offer flexibility to our applicants in regard to time, date, and location of their exams.

-The applicant then receives a letter asking them to monitor their email for an email from the company SMT/IsoQuality Testing.
+The applicant then receives an email advising them of a subsequent email from the company SMT/IsoQuality Testing.

-The email outlines the three (3) steps to register for the exam along with a username and password.
+The email will outline the three (3) steps to register for the exam along with a username and password.

 It is responsible planning to send in money and hours at least one (1) month before you plan to test, and even then, do not request time off or set your schedule until you have scheduled your test with the testing center.